PRO BONO ATTORNEY OPPORTUNITIES

 TYPES OF CASES

-- Attorneys who agree to work with our clients pro bono will have the opportunity to represent low-income Tennesseans in TennCare appeals.
+Pro bono attorneys who agree to work with our clients will have the opportunity to represent low-income Tennesseans in TennCare appeals.

 TJC client Ava Gray Whitacre is a six-year-old girl who lives in Madison, Tennessee.
 Ava Gray was born with multiple severe physical and intellectual disabilities.
 Since her birth, TennCare had provided Ava Gray with nurses to allow her to live at home with her family.
 But last year, Ava Gray’s mother, Julie, was informed that TennCare was going to cut Ava Gray’s nursing hours below what she needed to stay safe at home.

 Pro bono legal assistance is not only important for the clients, but it can also provide valuable legal experience for younger lawyers and enrich the professional lives of all those who participate.
-If you or your law firm would like to join TJC’s pro bono network and make a difference in the lives of Tennessee families, please contact TJC’s Pro Bono Coordinator Chris Coleman.
+If you or your law firm would like to join TJC’s pro bono network and make a difference in the lives of Tennessee families, please contact TJC’s Pro Bono Coordinator Madeline Wiseman.